Looking for COVID-19 Information?

 Benefits of a Hospitalist

-Throughout a patient’s hospital stay, a hospitalist is available to each patient and their family as needed.
+Throughout a patient’s hospital stay, a Hospitalist is available to each patient and their family as needed.
 He or she will discuss the plan of care with the patient and can provide further explanation to any questions regarding the care plan.
 The average length of stay for a hospitalized patient can be significantly lessened when care is managed and coordinated by the hospitalist team.

-With hospitalist coverage 24 hours a day, there is continuous oversight of care.
-If you need to speak to a hospitalist, simply ask one of our nurses to page him or her.
+With Hospitalist coverage 24 hours a day, there is continuous oversight of care.
+If you need to speak to a Hospitalist, simply ask one of our nurses to page him or her.

 How Does a Hospitalist Work With My Primary Care Provider?